efabless/openlane2/docs/source/usage/corners_and_sta.md

   - For standard cells, the parasitic effect is minimal, leading to the common acronym "PVT": **P**rocess/Transistor Corner, **V**oltage and **T**emperature for their lib files.
-  - For macros, the parasitic effect is signficiant, and a lib file for one parasitic corner is not necessary applicable for others.
+  - For macros, the parasitic effect is significant, and a lib file for one parasitic corner is not necessary applicable for others.

 ```{note}